DhananjayPorwal/obsidian-super-minimal-setup/README.md

 5. Can add tables with advanced features.
 6. Track your goals using Tracker Plugin.
 7. Add code blocks with syntax highlighting.
-8. Add images using Imgur Plugin.
+8. Add images using Imgur Plugin (No need to store it offline).
+9. Auto backup on GitHub using Git Plugin.

 # 🧩 Plugins